jacksu/zeppelinhub-documentation/docs/index.md

 ZeppelinHub space is a unit of notebook sharing.
 You can privately share notebooks only your team having a permission.
 In ZeppelinHub, you can leave some comments below your notebook for the dynamic team work.

 ## Discover the best of Zeppelin Notebooks
 [ZeppelinHub Viewer](https://www.zeppelinhub.com/viewer) is a community site for sharing Zeppelin notebooks.
-In viewer, you can explore some dramatic examples of Zeppelin notebooks.
+Using Viewer,you can explore some dramatic examples of Zeppelin notebooks.